folbo/G1ANT.Docs/g1ant-language/02-language-basics.md

 selenium.open type ‴firefox‴ url ‴google.com‴ result ♥google
 ```

 the elements `‴firefox‴` and `‴google.com‴` are values.
-Note that text values are embraced with triple prime characters available by pressing **Ctrl+&apos;** (apostrophe) keyboard shortcut or by clicking the text symbol icon on the toolbar.
+Note that text values are embraced with triple prime characters available by pressing **Ctrl+'** (apostrophe) keyboard shortcut or by clicking the text symbol icon on the toolbar.

 Values always belong to one type of structures, variables, and they can be any text, numbers and a mixture of both (URL address, for instance).
 Values are strictly related to their arguments.